 How Can You Disable Avast for System Restore?

-In most cases, the System Restore did not complete successfully error appears because an antivirus, in this case, Avast, is already running on the computer, and System Restore is trying to use a file that’s also being used by the antivirus.
+In most cases, the System Restore did not complete successfully and an error appears because of an antivirus.
+In this case, Avast is already running on the computer, and System Restore is trying to use a file that Avast is also using.
 So, if you are running Avast antivirus software, you will need to disable it to perform a system restore.
 Here are the methods of how you can disable Avast for System Restore:

 Method 1: Disable Avast from System Tray

 You can disable Avast from the system tray.
 Here are the steps:

 Step 1: Locate the Avast logo in the system tray.

 Step 2: Right-click on the Avast logo and hover your mouse over the Avast shields control option.

 Step 3: Select how long you want to disable Avast.
 We recommend selecting the Disable Permanently option.

 Step 4: Once you have selected the desired disable time, a prompt will appear, click OK.